kubicorn/kubicorn/docs/BUILD.md

 ```

 ### Building
-Now you can run make from the src directory of kubicorn:
+Now you can run `make` from the src directory of kubicorn:

 ```bash
 $ cd $GOPATH/src/github.com/kris-nova/kubicorn/
 $ make
 ```
-The kubicorn binary will get built and placed under `$GOPATH/bin` and `$GOPATH/src/github.com/kris-nova/kubicorn/`,
+The kubicorn binary will get built and placed under `$GOPATH/bin` and `$GOPATH/src/github.com/kris-nova/kubicorn/`.
-run kubicorn -h to get the nice Unicorn:
+Run kubicorn -h to get the nice Unicorn:

 ```bash
 $ kubicorn -h